dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 All type checks are at runtime
 ++++++++++++++++++++++++++++++
-To keep with Lua's dynamic nature Ravu uses a mix of compile type checking and runtime type checks.
+To keep with Lua's dynamic nature Ravi uses a mix of compile type checking and runtime type checks.
 However due to the dynamic nature of Lua, compilation happens at runtime anyway so effectually all checks are at runtime.

 Examples
 ++++++++